Please do not hesitate to contact us if we can be of assistance.

 Legal Services Provided

 The legal services most commonly provided by Cloth Fair Chambers are advisory and advocacy services.
 The areas of practice in which Cloth Fair Chambers most commonly provides legal services are Financial Crime and Regulatory Matters (corporates and individuals), Professional Discipline, Proceeds of Crime, General Crime, Extradition and Sports law.
 Further details can be found on the profiles of individual members.

-With effect from 31 March 2021, new instructions to members of Cloth Fair Chambers, unless otherwise agreed, will be accepted under the terms set out in the 'Agreement for the Supply of Legal Services by Barristers to Solicitors in Commercial Matters' under Basis A of clause 9.
+With effect from 31 March 2021, new instructions to members of Cloth Fair Chambers, unless otherwise agreed, will be accepted under the terms set out in the 'Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons'.
 A full copy of "the Terms" is available here.

 Members of Cloth Fair Chambers are happy to discuss and negotiate terms of engagement, whether based on the terms mentioned above in general use or tailor-made for a specific piece of work.
 Please direct any enquiries to the Clerks.